donjude-eng/redux/docs/understanding/history-and-design/middleware.md

 ### Attempt #1: Logging Manually

-The most naïve solution is just to log the action and the next state yourself every time you call [`store.dispatch(action)`](../../api/Store.md#dispatchaction).
+The most naïve solution is just to log the action and the next state yourself every time you call [`store. dispatch(action)`](../../api/Store.md#dispatchaction).
 It's not really a solution, but just a first step towards understanding the problem.

 > ##### Note
 >